growerp/growerpuntil20220814/README.md

 - from:   "chatUrlDebug":  "ws://localhost:8081",
 - to:     "chatUrlDebug": "wss://chat.growerp.org",
 ```
-start emulator or use browser and start app:
+start emulator or use browser and start app in directory: packages/admin:
 ```
 flutter run
 ```